karimmuya/digital_mapping/README.md

 ### How to run

-#### 1. Go to the application folder  using cd command on your cmd or terminal.
+#### 1. Go to the main application folder  using cd command on your cmd or terminal.

 ```
 cd main_app